anwarmaswadeh/Mastring-JavaScript-in-20-days/Day3.md

 - We can modify arrays.
 - We can check if an array contains a certain value.

+  **Some methods used in Arrays:**
+ - length: find out the length of an array.
+ - includes: returns true if an array contains a specified value.
+ - push: to add one or more items to the end of an array.
+ - pop: to remove the last item from the array.
+ - sort: allows you to sort elements of an array in place.
+ - join: creates and returns a new string by concatenating all of the elements in an array, separated by commas or a specified separator string.
+ - concat: is used to merge two or more arrays, this method does not change the existing arrays but instead returns a new array.

+**mutable vs. immutable**
+ - "Mutable" data can be edited (e.g. Arrays), "Immutable" data is always the same (e.g. string & other primitives)
+ - if u have the choice, using immutable data & variables is usually best.

 ## challenges:
 ### [Return a Value from a Function with Return:](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/basic-javascript/return-a-value-from-a-function-with-return)
 #### My Solution